Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 where the last line is by using Assumption \ref{reg2}.
-Hence, combined with the first inequality we derived, we prove that the outcome model with the estimated surrogate outcomes achieves $L^2$ convergence under all the stated conditions at the convergence rate $n^{-1/4}$, which in the end implies the rate double robustness we have in Assumption \ref{reg}.
+Hence, combined with the first inequality I derived, I prove that the outcome model with the estimated surrogate outcomes achieves $L^2$ convergence under all the stated conditions at the convergence rate $n^{-1/4}$, which in the end implies the rate double robustness I have in Assumption \ref{reg}.
 The exact same proof applies to the part that the $L^2$ norm is bounded by the constant $c_1$.
 As the efficient influence function takes mathematically equivalent expressions, the rest of the proof follows directly from Theorem \ref{asymp_normal}. \end{proof}